jdl328/dataofdifference/README.md

 # Welcome to The Data of Difference
+Welcome to the _Data of Difference/ The Difference of Data,_ A digital exhibition on the history of personal data by Jason Ludwig.

+The visual essays in this collection explore two questions about the place of personal data in Twentieth-century American History:
+        _Which classification systems have government agencies used to sort and order Americans and their data?_
+        _How have these classification systems changed in accordance with shifts in science, technology, and institutional imperatives?_

+# Navigating the Exhibition
 This is a link to [my new essay](sample-essay).

 This is a link to [my second essay](essay2).

-# The Data of Difference
-Welcome to the data of Difference/ The Difference of Data, A digitial history of personal data by Jason Ludwig

 ### Essays {.cards}